Otto Kretschmer: Prisoner of war

 Once in London, Royal Navy interrogators questioned the crew.
 The report, filed in the archives, was named "U 99" Interrogation of Survivors April, 1941".
 The British report noted of Kretschmer, "His political views were less extremely Nazi than had been assumed.
 On seeing the craters of a stick of bombs near Buckingham Palace he was genuinely shocked that an attempt had so obviously been made by his countrymen to bomb the Palace.
 He spoke English quite well, though he lacked practice.
 His whole demeanour was calm and quiet, and he seemed anxious to be friendly; he was also less suspicious of British Officers than was his First Lieutenant.
 Kretschmer stated that he was unmarried."

 Of his personality and view of the war it stated, "He gave the impression of being a quiet, deliberate man, and looked more like a student than a U-Boat Captain.
 He prided himself on being able to take advantage of whatever the passing moment offered and made no elaborate plans for attacking convoys.
 He admitted that he had become weary of the war some time ago, and latterly had got no satisfaction from sinking ship after ship."

 Following his capture, Kretschmer spent almost seven years as a prisoner of war (POW) in the hands of the British, initially at No 1 POW camp Grizedale Hall in Cumbria.
 In March 1942, the prisoners were transported to Bowmanville Camp near Lake Ontario in Canada.
 During his captivity, Kretschmer was promoted in rank to Korvettenkapitän (Lieutenant-Commander) on 19 March 1941, effective as of 1 March 1941, and to Fregattenkapitän (Commander) on 1 September 1944.
-In addition, he was awarded the Knight's Cross of the Iron Cross with Oak Leaves and Swords (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub und Schwertern) on 26 December 1941.
+He was awarded the Knight's Cross of the Iron Cross with Oak Leaves and Swords (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub und Schwertern) on 26 December 1941.
 He was the fifth member of the German armed forces to be so honored.